Global Hiring Guide

 Depending on the nature of the employment, a work permit or visa may be required for the Canadian employee to work legally in the US.
 Understanding the intricacies of immigration law is essential to avoid potential legal barriers and ensure a smooth transition for the employee.

 Gloroots offers comprehensive Employer of Record (EOR) solutions designed to streamline the hiring process and mitigate compliance risks for US companies hiring Canadian employees.
+Explore the benefits of eor to understand why it's the most compliant and efficient path forward.
 Leverage our expertise in navigating labor laws, tax withholding, and immigration regulations, ensuring a smooth and legally compliant hiring experience for your organization.

 Hire Canadian Employees Compliantly with Gloroots